lithid/carlongplumbing_com/README.md

 ### Commercial Plumbing

 Our team of professionals can handle all of your Commercial needs.
 Let our team diagnose and properly repair or replace all of your plumbing issues.
-From flushometers to 3 compartment sinks and faucets and everything in-between let us be your one stop for all your plumbing needs
+From flushometers to 3 compartment sinks and faucets and everything in-between let us be your one stop for all your plumbing needs.

 ### Sewer and Drains